kden/kden.github.io/sunlight-sensor/Architecture.md

 1. In the wee hours of the morning, Google Cloud Scheduler triggers a Cloud Run Function written in Go.
 2. The Cloud Run function connects to the free Open-Meteo weather API and picks up the weather information from the previous day and the current day.
 It picks up the previous day to overwrite that day's reading with the (hopefully) more accurate end-of-day data.
 It writes the data to BigQuery.
 3. Google Cloud Scheduler triggers another Cloud Run function, which copies the BigQuery data to Firestore.
 Again, we could have stored it in only one database, but Firebase is optimized for web apps, and the data will also be useful to have in BigQuery for future data analysis.
 4. Finally, the user can view the data in the UI application, which reads the weather data from Firestore.
 It uses this data to draw the "sunrise" and "sunset" lines on the Sensor Levels view.
+It also appears in daily and hourly information tables at the bottom of the Sensor Levels and Sensor Heatmap pages.